hostilefork/draem/README.md

 Similar to how NOTE works.
 You can put any structural unit into a list slot.

     [list [{One.}] [{Two.}] [{Three.}]]

+### Divider

+Whether to call this "separator" or "divider" is a reasonable question.
+But I chose "divider":

+    [divider]

+### More

+WordPress had a special invisible indicator for a cut point between the lead-in of your content that would be on the main blog roll, and the "rest".
+Because one of the data sets I imported had these indicators, I included them.
+I'm not sure how they'll be handled ultimately.
+For the moment they are just ignored.

+    [more]

 ## SYNCHRONIZATION NOTES